matsui528/annbench_leaderboard/README.md

 ## Run by CI
 - Create a `default_action` branch and open a PR.
 - GitHub actions automatically run `annbench` and write a result on the PR page
+- If you want to run again, go to the action page and click "Re-run jobs"
 - Powered by [CML](https://cml.dev/)

 ## Result